-An obvious benefit to doing physiotherapy at home is better to progress because patients are in the
+An obvious benefit to doing physiotherapy at home is better to progress because patients are in

 comforts of their home.
-The home offers a sense of familiarity that is a source of comfort for many
+The home offers a sense of familiarity that is a source of comfort for

 people.
-Patients are more relaxed and more receptive to instructions and new information when they are
+Patients are more relaxed and more receptive to instructions and new information when

 in a comfortable environment such as their own home.